Connecting to a Trino cluster

 - Specify the connection settings on the General tab:

 - Click Test Connection.
-If the connection is successful, you will see the connection status, DBMS information, and driver details.
+If the connection is successful, you will see the connection status and information about the DBMS and driver.

 - Click OK to save the data source.